XL, L, H

 With Synchro-Link® Drives, as with gear or chain drives, circular pitch (usually referred to as pitch) is a fundamental consideration.
 On the belt, the pitch is the distance between tooth centers and is measured on the pitch line of the belt.
 On the pulley, the pitch is the distance between groove centers and is measured on the pulley’s pitch curve.

 The pitch line of a Synchro-Link® Drive Belt is located within the tension member.
 The pitch circle of a Synchro-Link® Drive Belt pulley coincides with the pitch line of the belt mating with it.

 Any Synchro-Link® Drive Belt must be run with pulleys of the same pitch.
 A belt of one pitch cannot be used successfully with pulleys of a different pitch.

-A minimum quantity of 100 identical sizes of MPB Synchro-Link® pulleys are required for any alteration, i.e.: reboring, keywaying or additional setscrews.
+A minimum quantity of 100 identical sizes of MPB Synchro-Link® pulleys is required for any alteration, i.e.: reboring, keywaying, or additional setscrews.
 Consult Bando for price and availability.